AP Language and Composition » AP Language FAQ's for Students and Parents

 A. You can check with local tutoring organizations.
 I cannot recommend any specific person or organization.

-Q. Is their a test prep book I should purchase?
+Q. Is there a test prep book I should purchase?

 A. Barron's, Kaplan, Princeton Review, 5 Steps to a 5, etc. all publish AP Language test prep workbooks.
 These change frequently, so I would read reviews on Amazon or talk with other previous AP students to find out which books were the most helpful.
 It is NOT necessary to purchase these books.
 In past years, students found The Princeton Review: Cracking the AP English Language & Composition Exam test prep book to be very useful.